$20 eGift Card off your first purchase with Chewy at $49 with code “WELCOME” CLICK HERE

 If your cat comes in direct contact with a cat that’s suffering from a cold, it does not necessarily mean that your cat will catch the cold.

-The immune system of your cat can beat the virus if it is strong enough.
+The immune system of your cat can beat the cold virus if your cats immune system is strong enough.

-If your cat is stressed or has a weak immune system, the chances of her getting sick are increased.
+If your cat is stressed or has a weak immune system, the chances of her getting sick and catching a cold, are increased.

 Symptoms Of Cat Colds

-Your cat can show all or some of the symptoms mentioned below if it has caught a cold.
-The severity of symptoms varies from cat to cat.
+If your cat has caught a cold, it can show all or some of the symptoms mentioned below.
+The symptoms of a cat cold varies from cat to cat.

 • Excessive sneezing or coughing